Geography of Africa: Plains

-Much of Africa is made up of plains of the pediplain and etchplain type often occurring as steps.
+Much of Africa consists of plains of the pediplain and etchplain type often occurring as steps.
 The etchplains are commonly associated with laterite soil and inselbergs.
 Inselberg-dotted plains are common in Africa including Tanzania, the Anti-Atlas of Morocco, Namibia, and the interior of Angola.
-One of the most wideaspread plain is the African Surface, a composite etchplain occurring across much of the continent.
+One of the most widespread plains is the African Surface, a composite etchplain occurring across much of the continent.

 The area between the east and west coast highlands, which north of 17° N is mainly desert, is divided into separate basins by other bands of high ground, one of which runs nearly centrally through North Africa in a line corresponding roughly with the curved axis of the continent as a whole.
 The best marked of the basins so formed (the Congo Basin) occupies a circular area bisected by the equator, once probably the site of an inland sea.

 Running along the south of desert is the plains region known as the Sahel.

 The arid region, the Sahara — the largest hot desert in the world, covering 9000000 km2 — extends from the Atlantic to the Red Sea.
-Though generally of slight elevation, it contains mountain ranges with peaks rising to 2400 m Bordered N.W. by the Atlas range, to the northeast a rocky plateau separates it from the Mediterranean; this plateau gives place at the extreme east to the delta of the Nile.
+Though generally of slight elevation, it contains mountain ranges with peaks rising to 2400 m Bordered N.W. by the Atlas range, to the northeast a rocky plateau separates it from the Mediterranean; this plateau gives place at the extreme east to the Nile Delta.
 That river (see below) pierces the desert without modifying its character.
-The Atlas range, the north-westerly part of the continent, between its seaward and landward heights encloses elevated steppes in places 160 km broad.
-From the inner slopes of the plateau numerous wadis take a direction towards the Sahara.
+The Atlas range, the northwesterly region of the Maghreb, between its seaward and landward heights encloses elevated steppes in places 160 km broad.
+From the inner slopes of the plateau numerous wadis take a direction toward the Sahara.
 The greater part of that now desert region is, indeed, furrowed by old water-channels.

 Mountains

-The mountains are an exception to Africa's general landscape.
+Mountains are exceptions to the continent's general landscapes.
 Geographers came up with the idea of "high Africa" and "low Africa" to help distinguish the difference in Geography; "high Africa" extending from Ethiopia down south to South Africa and the Cape of Good Hope while "low Africa" representing the plains of the rest of the continent.
 The following table gives the details of the chief mountains and ranges of the continent: